Business Line of Credit vs. Business Loan: Which Is Right for You?

 Qualifying for business financing depends on a few key requirements.
 Here's what lenders look for:

-• Annual revenue of at least $10,000 per month.
+• Annual revenue of at least $10,000 per month

-• At least six months of business history.
+• At least six months of business history

-• Business bank account.
+• Business bank account

-• Three months of bank statements, business details, and ID.
+• Three months of bank statements, business details, and ID

-• Some lenders require collateral.
+• Some lenders require collateral

 Industry type also plays a role.
 High-risk sectors may face more scrutiny or limited offers.
+As a quick credibility check, a bank or credit union may list "Member FDIC," while some lenders and brokers display an NMLS ID.

 How To Improve Your Approval Odds

-Boost your chances of approval with the following steps:
+You can boost your chances of approval with the following steps:

 Common Application Mistakes To Avoid